 Foundation / Corporation

 Grants of up to $10,000 to USA nonprofits, municipalities, schools, and other organizations for watershed or water source conservation projects within the Funding Source's service area.
 Projects should be collaborative.
-Applicants from the following states are eligible: Georgia, Hawaii, Illinois, Indiana, Iowa, Kentucky, Michigan, Missouri, New Jersey, New York, Pennsylvania, Tennessee, and Virginia.
+Applicants from the following states are eligible: Georgia, Hawaii, Illinois, Indiana, Iowa, Kentucky, Maryland, Michigan, Missouri, New Jersey, New York, Pennsylvania, Tennessee, and Virginia.

 Project activities and outcomes should address a watershed or source water protection need in the local community within American Water service areas.
 Source water protection projects are activities that result in the protection or improvement of the community’s public drinking water supplies.
 Watershed protection projects should focus on activities that improve, restore, or protect one or more watersheds.